PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 Moisturized tummy + breasts after every shower starting asap

-Chose a song to play for baby
+Chose a song to play for baby- once baby was born it helped soothe

 Communicated "guess date" or "guess month" vs due date